 How do I apply?

-The start date for this course has not yet been released, however we expect the release date to be in the third term of 2018.
+The start date for this course has not yet been released, however we expect the release date to be mid way through 2019.
 In the meantime, we encourage you to register your interest using the form below, and we will notify you of the confirmed start date.
 There are currently no other hands-on training programs similar to this course available in Perth, therefore if you are interested in this course we recommend completing our registration today.

 Places on this course will be extremely limited, so register your interest now by completing the online form or calling us on (08) 9472 1804